-Eventually, they formulated multi-grade oils like SAE 10W-30, 5W-30, 20W-50, and so on.
-When you read the viscosity grade on a quart of oil, the number to the left (before the “W”) is its winter rating and represents oil viscosity measured at lower temperatures.
+Later, they started formulating multi-grade oils like SAE 10W-30, 5W-30, 20W-50, and so on.
+When you read the viscosity grade on a quart of oil, the number to the left (before the “W”) is its winter rating.
+It represents oil viscosity measured at lower temperatures.
 The lower that number, the less the oil will thicken in cold winter weather.

-They test oil at a lower temperature to determine the first number (SAE 0W, 5W, 10W, etc.) while they test it at a higher temperature to determine the second number (SAE 30, 40, 50, etc.).
+They test oil at a lower temperature to determine the first number (SAE 0W, 5W, 10W, etc.).
+They test it at a higher temperature to determine the second number (SAE 30, 40, 50, etc.).

 For instance, SAE 5W-30 oil flows better at colder temperatures than 10W-40 oil.
-However, SAE 10W-40 oil is thicker.
+But, SAE 10W-40 oil is thicker.
 It provides better protection in warmer weather compared to SAE 5W-30.

-Multi-viscosity engine oil behaves differently depending on the operating temperature.
-It provides good flow in cold weather and dependable protection at operating temperature in warm weather.
+Multi-viscosity engine oils don’t behave the same.
+It depends on the operating temperature.
+A multi-viscosity oil provides good flow in cold weather and dependable protection at operating temperatures in warm weather.

 High (Thicker) Oil Viscosity